You’ve decided to get serious about going solar for your home or business. Great! Here’s a few ways you can get started.

 What to Avoid

 The biggest thing to avoid is sending your information to one of those fly-by-night solar lead sales companies.
-They are companies that set up dummy webpages with barely any information and then once you give them your information, they sell it to aggressive sales-tactics solar installers.
+They are companies that set up dummy webpages or Facebook ads with barely any information and then once you give them your information, they sell it to aggressive sales-tactics solar installers.
 If you’ve heard stories of someone getting tons of calls from a bunch of different installers, that is generally how it gets started.
 Look for photos of people that aren’t stock photos, a gallery of project photos of there’s, and a phone number and address on the website before giving them your information.

 Got Other Tips?
 Don’t Be Shy…Share!